What Is an MCP App? Architecture, Hosts, and How to Build One (April 2026)

 Do I need a paid ChatGPT or Claude account to build MCP Apps?

-No. sunpeak includes a local simulator at localhost:3000 that replicates the MCP App runtime.
+No. sunpeak includes a local inspector at localhost:3000 that replicates the MCP App runtime for both ChatGPT and Claude.
 You can build, test, and iterate on your app entirely offline without any paid subscriptions.
 See the guide on building a ChatGPT App without a paid account for details.

 What framework should I use to build MCP Apps?

-sunpeak is an open-source (MIT) MCP App framework that includes a local simulator, 17+ typed React hooks, pre-built UI components, and testing infrastructure with Vitest and Playwright.
+sunpeak is an open-source (MIT) MCP App framework that includes a local inspector, 20+ typed React hooks, pre-built UI components, and a built-in testing framework with E2E, visual regression, live host, and multi-model eval support.
 It targets the MCP App standard so your code works across ChatGPT, Claude, and other hosts.

 Can one MCP App run on both ChatGPT and Claude?

 Yes.
 The MCP App standard defines a common rendering model, communication protocol, and iframe sandbox that all hosts implement.
 If you build your app against the standard using a portable framework like sunpeak, it runs on every host without changes.
-Host-specific features are added through optional imports.
+Host-specific features are added through optional imports like sunpeak/chatgpt.

 How do I test MCP Apps?